bnnyng/garden/content/literature-notes/aristotle-categories.md

 ---
 # Key terms

-- Relations between names and "things"
+- Relations between names and “things”
 	- **Homonymy** = same name, different account for that name (e.g., living horse and horse statue are both horse, yet *being* an horse is different for both)
 	- **Synonymy** = same name, same account (e.g., man and living horse are both animal; being an animal is the same for both)
 	- **Paronymy** = the name is derived from something else; its dependence on some subject is indicated by linguistic inflection (e.g., a brave person has brav*ery*)
-- **Primary substance** = substance that is "numerically one and the same thing"
+- **Primary substance** = substance that is “numerically one and the same thing”

----
-# Notes